ehn-dcc-development/eu-dcc-business-rules/documentation/how-to.md

 ## Concepts

-A **rule** in the context of the DCC consists mainly of a logical expression with an outcome `true` or `false` that operates on a specific data structure.
+A **rule** in the context of the DCC consists of a logical expression, and some meta data.
+The logical expression operates on a specific data structure, and should produce a value`true` or `false`.
 Rules are executed by a _rule engine_.
-An outcome `true` of a rule's execution/evaluation indicates that the rule _“passes”_, while an outcome `false` is grounds for denying fit-for-travel status.
+A `true` result of a rule's execution/evaluation indicates that the rule _“passes”_, while a `false` is grounds for denying fit-for-travel status.

 The data structure a rule operates on can be rendered in JSON format as follows: